 • IPL is most effective during the hair's growth phase.

-• Therefore, you need multiple sessions, spread over weeks.
+• You therefore need multiple sessions, spread over weeks.

 When should you start IPL for summer?

 The question "When should I start IPL for summer?" is very logical, especially if you're flashing at home for the first time.
-As a guideline, you can estimate about three to four months between your starting point and the moment you want to feel summer-ready.
+As a guideline, you can count on roughly three to four months between your start date and the moment you want to feel summer-ready.

 Useful to keep in mind: